 1. Good Source of Antioxidants and Anti-Inflammatory Compounds

-Within passion fruit seeds you’ll find polyphenols including the type called piceatannol, which is associated with protection against insulin resistance among overweight adults.
-Piceatannol is a naturally occurring polyphenolic stilbene found in various fruits and vegetables that may also exhibit anticancer and anti-inflammatory properties, according to recent studies.
+Within passion fruit seeds you’ll find polyphenols, including the type called piceatannol, which is associated with protection against insulin resistance among overweight adults.
+Piceatannol is a naturally occurring polyphenolic stilbene found in various fruits and vegetables that may also exhibit anticancer and anti-inflammatory properties, according to research.

 A 2017 randomized, placebo-controlled study that was conducted on 39 adults investigated the beneficial effects of piceatannol on metabolic health.
 Findings showed that piceatannol has positive effects on glucose-metabolism, including insulin sensitivity, compared to placebo when taken for eight weeks.